jasongrimes/fretboardfoundation/_chapters/020-chords/010-harmony-intro.md

 If the third is a minor third, it's a minor chord.

-Stacking a major third on a minor third gives a perfect fifth.
+- Stacking a major third on a minor third gives a perfect fifth.
-Stacking a minor third on a major third gives a perfect fifth.
+- Stacking a minor third on a major third gives a perfect fifth.
-Stacking two minor thirds gives a tritone.
+- Stacking two minor thirds gives a tritone.p
-Stacking two major thirds gives augmented fifth.
+- Stacking two major thirds gives an augmented fifth.

 ### Harmonizing a scale